TheLeeLab/cameraCalibrationCMOS/README.md

 # routineCameraCalibration

 Why calibrate your camera?
-If you want to convert the pixel values of your data from 'counts' to 'photons' or e.g. use a localisation algorithm that requires you to know the camera offset and gain, you need to calibrate your camera.
+If you want to compare the intensities of images recorded on different instruments or with different acquisition settings (e.g. different em gain), you need to convert the pixel values from analog-to-digital units (camera counts) to photons:

+intensity (photons) = (intensity (ADU counts) - offset)/gain

+The offset and gain can be measured by doing a camera calibration which involves recording uniform images at different intensities.
+Most localisation algorithms require you to know the camera offset and gain.
 You can also look these values up in the *birth certificate* of your camera, but the gain of EMCCD cameras can drift over time so it's recommended to regularly calibrate your camera.
 Unlike EMCCD cameras, CMOS cameras have a pixel-dependent offset, variance and gain.
 Some localisation algorithms ([Huang *et al.*](https://doi.org/10.1038/Nmeth.2488), [Lin *et al.*](https://doi.org/10.1364/OE.25.011701)) use those pixel-dependent offset, variance and gain maps and you can measure them by calibrating your camera.

 ## Instructions for quick routine camera calibration: ##
 Calibrating your camera is very easy when your microscope has a brightfield lamp with an intensity that you can vary.
 Follow the following steps: